sonic-net/DASH/dash-pipeline/README.md

 ## Loose Ends
 Small items to complete given the exsting features and state, e.g. excluing major roadmap items.
 * Update SAI submodule to upstream when PRs are merged (currently using dev branches for URLs)
+* Produce "dev" and "distro" versions of docker images.
+Dev images mount to host FS and use artifacts built on the host.
+Distro images are entirely self-contained including all artifacts.
 ## Desired Optimizations
 * Build a Docker image automatically when its Dockerfile changes, publish and pull from permanent repo
 * Use Azure Container Registry (ACR) for Docker images instead of temporary Dockerhub registry